-What are some of the best ways landlords can improve the ROIs for their Seattle rental properties?
+What are some of the best ways landlords can improve the ROI for their Seattle, WA rental properties?
 In addition to being an excellent landlord, it might be time for some property upgrades!

 As a top provider of property management in Seattle, we're always on the lookout for ways to improve the ROI of the property owners we serve.
 Recommending upgrades is just one element of our role as a property manager!

 In a competitive rental market, renters look for the amenities that make a property more attractive.
 How does your property stack up to the competition?
 An out-of-date property means you won't be able to charge the same rental rates when compared to similar properties.
 You could also lose your best residents to nearby properties with recent upgrades or the rental property aspects that renters really want.

 However, not all upgrades are a good idea!
 Choosing the best upgrades means avoiding the mistakes of property updates that never pay off in the long run.
 Before you start a renovation project, consider these upgrade recommendations, and reach out to the experts at Real Property Associates to get a custom assessment of your rental property!

 If your rental property still exhibits kitchen appliance relics from the 1980s, it's time for an upgrade.
 Sure, millennials happen to love the charm of a "vintage" property, even some "vintage" appliances.
 However, that rickety old range is going to cost you when they find out they can't recreate their favorite episode of The Great British Baking Show.
 You'll spend some money on new appliances, but there's no need to choose costly top-of-the-line appliances for an update that your residents will love!